relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 `<<TRACE_WORKSPACE_ID_TOKEN>>` - Relativity Workspace ID (ArtifactID) of the workspace that generated the alert

-> **NOTE:** The Trace Relativity Replacement tokens are not configurable, and are the only tokens available in the Trace application.
+The Trace Relativity Replacement tokens are not configurable, and are the only tokens available in the Trace application.
+{: .info }

 #### Email Action Type